Arkansas vs. Mississippi State NCAA Football Odds, Plays and Insights | November 6, 2021

 - Against the spread, Arkansas is 6-3-0 this year.

-- The Razorbacks have been favored by 5.5 points or more three times this season and have covered the spread in two of them.
+- This season, the Razorbacks have two against the spread wins in four games as a favorite of 4.5 points or more.

-- Arkansas has eclipsed the over/under in 55.6% of its opportunities this year (five times over nine games with a set point total).
+- Arkansas has eclipsed the over/under in 55.6% of its opportunities this year (five times in nine games with a set point total).

-- Arkansas is 4-1 against the spread and 4-1 overall this season when the team puts up more than 24.6 points.
+- Arkansas is 4-1 against the spread and 4-1 overall in games when it scores more than 24.6 points.

-- Arkansas is 6-2 against the spread and 5-2 overall when the team totals more than 313 yards.
+- In games that Arkansas amasses more than 313 yards, the team is 6-2 against the spread and 5-2 overall.

 - The Razorbacks have seven giveaways this season, while the Bulldogs have 12 takeaways .